Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose 1 from Charisma, Intelligence or Wisdom.
-- **Skills:** none
+If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
+- **Skills:** Pick one from Deception or Performance.
+You gain proficiency in that skill.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Illusion of a Boon
 At 21st level, creatures with truesight cannot see through your illusions.

+Additionally, you can use illusions to drag your enemies into an unreal world of fantasy.
+You learn the Silent Image spell and become able to cast the spell at will, using your spellcasting ability score to do so.
+When you cast the Silent Image spell, all creatures within the area affected by the spell must make a Wisdom saving throw against your spell save DC.
+On a failed saving throw, a target must take the Attack action against the nearest creature hostile to you which is not itself on each of its turns for the next minute.
+At the end of each of its turns, the creature can repeat this saving throw, ending this effect on a successful saving throw.
+If a creature succeeds a saving throw against this feature, it becomes immune to the feature for the next 24 hours.

 ### Life's Illusion
-At 22nd level, When you die, you can choose for it to be a magical trick. *In fact, you only seemed to die.
-Your enemy killed a perfect illusion of you, while you stood at a safe distance.* Choose a space you can see that is exactly 50ft from where you died, the real you is in that space and you have full hit points.
-The illusion of the dead you then disappears.
-You can use this ability once per session.
+At 22nd level, you have set up many contingencies in the case of your fall in battle.
+Whenever you fall to 0 hit points, you can activate one of these contingencies, teleporting yourself to an unoccupied location within 50 feet of yourself, and causing an illusion of you to take your place.
+After teleporting, you become invisible and are hidden from creatures hostile to you until you take an action or one minute passes, whichever comes first.

+A creature which interacts with the illusion of you or takes an action to make an Investigation check to determine an illusion against your spell save DC is immediately aware that it is an illusion.

+Once you use this feature, you cannot use it again until you roll initiative.

 ### Fake Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.
 Alternatively, you can take a feat.

-### Figment Step
+### Illusory Boon
-At 24th level, *The attack, the creature, and even your own physical form are not real.
-Change the story, and you change reality.*
-When a creature you can see targets you with an attack or spell or includes you in an AoE, you can trick the creature as a reaction.
-The action the creature was taking does nothing.
-Spell Slots or Charges spent on it are refunded.
-This is not an illusion, but a deception.
-Creatures that cannot be deceived, or that are reading your mind, are immune to this effect.

-You can use this ability once, and regain use of it at the end of a long rest.
+At 24th level, you create an illusion of a blessing which fools the world into granting you the benefits of such.
+Choose a [blessing](blessings.md).

 ### Never Really There
-At 25th level, you take no damage if you succeed on a saving throw against an effect that would deal half damage on a successful save.
+At 25th level, when you are subjected to an effect that allows you to make a saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
+If you have the Evasion feature, you use a reaction when you make a Dexterity saving throw to grant that feature to all creatures of your choice within 30 feet.

 ____